 Google vs Facebook Ads: Stratgey

 Your industry and strategies will also play into your decision making when choosing a platform.

 Facebook’s advantage is being able to show content to a large number of people.
-Much more of an open wide net approach.
-Perfect for brand awareness and companies who rely on showcasing their product/service visually.
+This wide net approach is perfect for brand awareness and visually showcasing their product/service.

-Product demonstrations and educational content work really well.
+Product demonstrations and educational content also work really well on Facebook.

 Get A FREE Google Ad Audit

 Both Google and Facebook ads are potent tools for any business to utilise.
 Neglecting one for the other can be detrimental to your online success.
 While comparing each platform’s strengths and potential, it is apparent the platforms should be viewed as complementary to one another, rather than competitors.